felixfan/PyHLA/README.md

-fisher      Fisher's exact test (For disease traits, 2 x 2 coningency table) logistic    logistic regression (For disease traits) linear      linear regression (For quantitative traits) raw         Pearson chi-squared test (For disease traits, 2 x m coningency table) score       Score test proposed by Galta (2005) et al. (For disease traits) delta       Population frequency difference between cases and controls
+fisher      Fisher's exact test (For disease traits, 2 x 2 coningency table) logistic    logistic regression (For disease traits) linear      linear regression (For quantitative traits)
-            (For disease traits,Fisher's exact test)
 ```

-When linear or logistic regression was used, assume `A*01:01` is the test allele, then `A*01:01 A*01:01` is code as 2, `A*01:01 A*01:02` is code as 1, and `A*01:02 A*01:03` is code as 0.

 Default value is fisher.

 #### 3.3.1.5 Genetic model to test (`--model`)